ctrl-alt-test/engine8/README.md

 # Engine8

-A demoscene framework intended for 1k, 4k, 8k PC intros.
+A demoscene framework intended for 4k and 8k PC intros.
 This framework is based on [Leviathan 2.0](https://github.com/armak/Leviathan-2.0/), but it's updated and has more features.